sochikenny/Date-Night.github.io/README.md

 ### Description

 This is a simple web application that can be useful to anyone who's new to Manhattan and wants to find good food spots.
 This application is powered by Zomato API.
-Completed on March 20th, 2020

 ### Live Site